Ahmad-Irtaza/MN_International_TT_Intro_web/README.md

 A visually rich, interactive, and responsive travel agency website built using pure HTML, CSS, and JavaScript.
 This project showcases the services, packages, gallery, and contact information of MN International Tours & Travels, complete with animated flying airplanes and a beautiful destination slideshow.

 ✨ Features
-🛩️ Animated Airplanes – Dynamic floating airplane graphics for visual delight.
+🛩️ Animated Airplanes – Dynamic floating airplane graphics for visual delight